jauntsdn/rsocket-jvm/README.md

 ```

 **GRPC compatible**.
 All implementations are directly compatible with GRPC via RSocket-RPC & GRPC transport.
-GRPC clients can access such services without separate "gateway" binaries and awkward IDL sharing schemes.
+GRPC clients can access such services without separate "gateway" binaries and IDL sharing schemes.

 ### Shared transports